 Find Dog-Centric Activities

-Holidays don’t have to just be stressful for your dog, and there are fun ways you can incorporate your pup into the festivities.
+While it’s important to ensure the holidays aren’t stressful for your dog, there are also many fun ways you can incorporate your pup into the festivities.
 Finding ways to keep your dog occupied during the holidays can be a great way to spend time with everyone you love.
 Invite your friends and family to join in your dog’s favorite games or walk with you and your dog in the neighborhood or to a local park.
 Not only will this give you the opportunity to spend quality time with your dog, but keeping your dog physically and mentally exercised is a stress reliever.
-You can also find fun ways to involve your dog in your traditions by making or buying festive holiday treats or snacks as well as seasonal gifts.
+You can also find fun ways to involve your dog in your traditions by making or buying festive holiday treats or snacks, as well as seasonal gifts.

 Host a Dog Talent Show

 Have you and your dog been training in a new sport or working on new tricks this year?
 If so, planning a small talent show can be a fun way to center your dog at any holiday gathering!
 Even just teaching your dog a few simple tricks to show off can be a fun way to channel your dog’s energy and impress your friends and family.
 If there are multiple dogs in attendance at your holiday gathering you can even organize a family trick contest — be sure to have prizes on-hand for the winner!